TLeonardUK/ds3os/README.md

 [![Discord](https://img.shields.io/discord/937318023495303188?label=Discord)](https://discord.gg/pBmquc9Jkj)

 # What is this project?
-An open source implementation of the game servers for dark souls 2 and 3.
+An open source implementation of the game servers for dark souls 2 (SOTFS) and 3.

 This project exists to provide an alternative to playing online with mods without the risk of being banned, or just for people who want to play privately and not deal with cheaters/invasions/etc.